Fortune Daniel Molokela-Tsiye

 - Gender: Male

 - Birthplace: Hwange Colliery Hospital, Hwange

 - Date of Birth: 31 January 1975

-- Marital Status: Married to Dr. Samukeliso Dube since 2001
+- Marital Status: Married to Doctor Samukeliso Dube since 2001

-- I am a very experienced human rights lawyer, media and political analyst, civil society leader and also a highly-respected Pan African public health advocate.
+- I am a very experienced administrator, human rights lawyer, media and political analyst, former civil society leader and a highly respected Pan African public health advocate.

 - I have over the years developed a wealth of experience in co-ordination and management of various national and international civil society initiatives and programmes.

 - I also possess excellent administrative skills and experience in such aspects as project management, organisational management and supervision, financial management, fundraising and donor relations, proposal and report writing, monitoring and evaluation

 - My other attributes include being able to accomplish tasks efficiently and decisively, dependable team player and team leader, ability to communicate cohesively at all levels using various strategies, highly creative, innovative and visionary, ambitious and goal driven but always willing to learn more.

 - Master of Business Administration (MBA) from the Africa Leadership University (2019)

 - Master of Laws (LLM) degree from the University of South Africa (2008)